Nixtla/nixtla/experiments/amazon-chronos/README.md

 # Introduction

 The rise of foundational models in time series forecasting, such as Amazon Chronos, represents a significant leap forward, leveraging deep learning and massive datasets for model pre-training to enhance predictive accuracy.
 Amazon Chronos, in particular, is noteworthy for its extensive parameterization and ambitious scope.
 However, our study shows that a comparatively simpler approach, employing a Statistical Ensemble of traditional forecasting methods, yields better accuracy and computational efficiency.
-We used the same benchmark one year ago to showcase how statistical models outperformed deep learning models.
+One year ago, we used the same [benchmark](https://github.com/Nixtla/statsforecast/tree/main/experiments/m3) to showcase how statistical models outperformed deep learning models.

 ## Empirical Evaluation